Frank Rainieri

-Frank Rafael Rainieri Marranzini is a Dominican businessman in the tourist industry in the Dominican Republic.
+Frank Rafael Rainieri Marranzini (b.
+1945) is a Dominican businessman in tourism industry in the Dominican Republic.
 He is the chairman and founder of Grupo Puntacana.
 According to Forbes, Rainieri has one of the ten largest fortunes in the Dominican Republic, with a net worth near the billion-dollar mark as of 2014.
 In 2015, he was designated ambassador of the Sovereign Military Order of Malta to the Dominican Republic, a position that his father also held four decades earlier.

 Early life

-Rainieri was born into a family with tradition of hospitality.
+Rainieri was born in Santo Domingo into a family with tradition in hospitality.
 His paternal grandparents, Isidoro Rainieri and Bianca Franceschini, migrated from Bologna, northern Italy, to northern Dominican Republic, and established two hotels, one in Puerto Plata and the other in Santiago; they had more than 10 children.
-His parents were Francisco Rainieri Franceschini and Venecia Marranzini Lepore (daughter of the Italian immigrants Orazio Michelo Marranzini Inginio and Inmaccolatta Lepore Rodia, who migrated as children with their respective families, all of them natives of Santa Lucia di Serino, in southern Italy).
+His parents were Francisco Rainieri (who was born in Bologna, Italy and migrated when he was a child) and Venecia Marranzini Lepore (born in San Juan de la Maguana to Italian immigrants Orazio Michelo Marranzini and Inmaccolatta Lepore, who migrated as children with their respective families, all of them natives of Santa Lucia di Serino, in southern Italy).

-He went to college in Philadelphia at Saint Joseph's College, now Saint Joseph's University., finalizing them at APEC University, in Santo Domingo.
+He went to college in Philadelphia at Saint Joseph's College, now Saint Joseph's University, finalizing them at APEC University, in Santo Domingo.

+He married Haydée Modesta Kuret Pacheco, whose father was a Lebanese migrant and her mother is Dominican.
+She was Miss Dominican Republic contestant for Miss World 1971.
+They are the parents of 3 children.

 Punta Cana

-In 1969, Rainieri and Theodore Kheel acquired a 58-million square meter lot on the eastern end of the Dominican Republic, which was covered with jungle and six miles of beach.
+In 1969, Rainieri and Theodore Kheel acquired a 58-million square meter land on the eastern end of the Dominican Republic, which was covered with jungle and six miles of beach.
 Their first project was a 40 guest hotel called the Punta Cana Club, inaugurated two years later.
 In 1979, they constructed the Puntacana Hotel.
 The Punta Cana International Airport followed in 1984.
 In 1997, Rainieri and Kheel partnered with Oscar de la Renta and Julio Iglesias to start work on the Punta Cana Marina and the real estate development of the area.